This post lists hundreds of free things to do in NYC.

 - Museum of Modern Art - free Fridays for NYC residents 4 pm-8 pm

-- Guggenheim Museum - free Saturdays 6 pm - 8 pm with $1 donation
+- Guggenheim Museum - free Saturdays 6 pm - 8 pm with a $1 donation

 - National September 11th Museum - free Tuesdays

 - Whitney Museum - free Fridays 7 pm-9:30 pm

 - South Street Seaport Museum - always free when you purchase tickets at the museum